 - A $125 nonrefundable application fee (waived for Webster University graduates).

 A student who has not completed at least one doctoral-level course at Webster University within one year from the date of admission must reapply for admission to the DMgt degree program.
-This student must be selected again by the admission committee before enrolling in a doctoral-level course.
+This student must be reviewed again by the admission committee before enrolling in a doctoral-level course.

 Students should consult the Tuition, Fees, and Refunds section for information regarding tuition, fees, tuition payments, tuition refunds, financial aid, and V.A. educational benefits.